 I came across an interesting article recently that was written for the Stowe Reporter by a former UVM student who laments the “calcification” of economic education as embodied in the economics core curriculum at UVM and in most colleges and universities.
-The points made in the opinion piece reminded me of arguments I make in my popular History of Economic Thought course (no longer offered as a result of my removal from UVM in what amounts to a purge, which I have taught at UVM for the last eight years, and elsewhere for nearly 30 years.
+The points made in the opinion piece reminded me of arguments I make in my popular course, History of Economic Thought.
+This course is no longer offered at UVM as a result of my removal from UVM’s Dept. of Economics in what amounts to an ideological purge.
+I have taught this course at UVM for the last eight years (during which I proposed and had accepted two honors college courses, one of which was Alt Econ:Rethinking Homo Economicus, and elsewhere for nearly 30 years.

 As the late historian of economic thought (and my former professor) Robert Heilbroner would often say, “the best kept secret in the economics classroom is that economics is really about the study of capitalism” (my emphasis in paraphrasing).
 Math obfuscates, especially at the undergraduate level.
 But history empowers.
 No surprise that history is not valued nor hardly ever taught in economics classrooms today.